Coronavirus – FAQs on staffing decisions when reopening workplaces

 What if the employee lives with a vulnerable person?

-However, there is an anomalous and surprising decision of the European Court of Justice which suggests that associates of a disabled person might be able to claim indirect discrimination if they are affected by a provision, criterion or practice that puts disabled people at a disadvantage.
+However, there is an anomalous and surprising decision of the European Court of Justice which suggests that associates of a disabled person might be able to claim indirectdiscrimination if they are affected by a provision, criterion or practice that puts disabled people at a disadvantage.
 (The case concerns a claim for indirect race discrimination made by an individual who did not share the disadvantaged group’s race).
-This judgment has not yet been applied in the UK and we do not know what the UK courts would make of it given that the wording of the Equality Act does not appear to enable a claim to be formulated in this way.
+There is at least one ET judgment applying this ECJ decision in the UK but this is not binding and we do not know what the UK appeal courts would make of it given that the wording of the Equality Act does not appear to enable a claim to be formulated in this way.

 What if the employee is pregnant?

-Pregnant employees are treated differently than other vulnerable people and may have a greater claim to being allowed to remain at home on full pay, if they are not already on furlough or working from home.
+Pregnant employees are treated differently than other vulnerable people and may have a greater claim to being allowed to remain at home on full pay, if they are not already working from home.
+Pregnant women with significant heart disease are treated as clinically extremely vulnerable, but most pregnant women are not.

 As the employer, you have to assess the specific risks to pregnant employees and, where these are identified, you must do all you can to prevent or remove them.
-It may be possible to do this by taking extra precautions to enforce safe distancing in the workplace.
-The current guidance does not say that vulnerable employees can never be asked to work, and this includes pregnant employees.
 It is a matter for your own risk assessment and whether you are confident that you can provide a safe workplace.
+The risks are greater for those over 28 weeks pregnant.

 If you cannot ensure safe working conditions, you need to temporarily alter the pregnant employees’ working conditions or hours, provide suitable alternative work on the same terms and conditions or (as a last resort) suspend the employee on full pay.
 This right to be suspended on full pay does not apply to other vulnerable employees, and in practice means that pregnant employees are treated differently than other vulnerable people.

-What if the employee has anxiety or a similar condition which impacts on their ability to return to work?
+What if the employee has anxiety or a similar condition which impacts on their ability to come to work?

-Employees in this category could be kept on furlough or allowed to continue working from home.
+Employees in this category could be allowed to continue working from home.
 If you require their return, they may not be fit and able to work and may be signed off sick as a result, which would entitle them to sick pay under your usual policies.

 Even if they are not signed off sick, employees with some long-term mental health conditions may be disabled for the purposes of the Equality Act and it may be a reasonable adjustment to allow them to stay at home.
 They will not, however, be entitled to pay unless they are on sick leave or working from home.

-What if employees are unable to return to work because they have no childcare?
+What if employees are unable to come to work because they have no childcare?

-The four main options where employees have no childcare available are:
+The three main options where employees have no childcare available are:

 - Continue working from home.